-Poetic mode documentary is also referred to as abstract or avant-garde.
-This style of documentary emphasizes form over function, sacrificing narrative arc for a more aesthetically pleasing presentation.
+Poetic mode is also referred to as abstract or avant-garde.
+The emphasizes form over function, sacrificing narrative arc for a more aesthetically pleasing presentation.

 The filmmaker becomes a personal guide and includes their own emotion as part of the story.